sakt-coder/ChatLite/README.md

 To redeem messages, decrypt using your private key
 To send messages, encrypt using receivers public key

-Separate Client database from Server Database
+TODO - Separate Client database from Server Database